+The Great Usutu River section, our trip can be followed in a private vehicle, but please be aware that the road along the riverbank is rough, corrugated and sometimes muddy.
+There are no toilet facilities and shade is limited.
 There are also only a limited number of places where the rafters can be seen: on departure at the put-in, at the LUSIP weir site and then at the lunch spot and final full-day take-out point.
-One of the bigger rapids can be reached walking upstream from the lunch spot, but this involves over 300m of scrambling over rocks, not something easy for someone who is not good at walking and scrambling.
+One of the bigger rapids can be reached walking upstream from the lunch spot, but this involves over 300m of hopping over rocks, not something easy for someone who is not nimble and light-footed.

 What are we trying to say?
 Well – if you’re not a rafter, we’d really recommend you book an alternative trip to keep you occupied or maybe even a health spa treatment instead.
 We can help you arrange that.

 I am part of a group, but I don’t want to raft or go on the water, what can I do instead ?